danehans/toolbox/README.md

 - `GATEWAY_API_VERSION`: The version of Gateway API CRDs to install.
 Defaults to "v1.2.1".
 - `GATEWAY_API_CHANNEL`: The channel of Gateway API CRDs to install.
 Defaults to "experimental" (required for TCPRoute testing).
 - `INF_EXT_VERSION`: The version of Gateway API Inference Extension to use.
 Defaults to "v0.1.0".
+- `SVC_TYPE`: The type of Service to use for Gateway resources.
+Defaults to "LoadBalancer".
+- `PULL_POLICY`: The pull policy to use for the Kgateway image.
+Defaults to "Always".

 ### Inference Extension Testing